Article Translations: (Spanish)

 What Can Help?

 The good news is that almost all kids who wet the bed eventually stop.
 So if you wet every night, don't be discouraged.
 And don't worry that you're not normal, either physically or emotionally.
 Bedwetting is not usually caused by a problem with your body or your feelings.

 Your doctor will ask you some questions, and it's important to answer them truthfully and not feel embarrassed.
 Remember, bedwetting is so common that your doctor probably treats a lot of kids who do it.
-The doctor will examine you and probably ask for a urine sample to test.
+The doctor will examine you and probably ask for a pee sample to test.

 Some kids who have other problems, like constipation (when you aren't pooping regularly), daytime wetting, or urinary infections (UTIs), may need some extra tests.